kosl/ihipp-examples/docs/week4.md

 #pragma omp barrier
 ~~~

-We can see above that it implies that all threads are sleeping, and the additional barrier implies the necessary cache flush!
-The barrier is necessary to prevent data races.
+We can see above that this implies that all other threads are sleeping, and the additional barrier implies the necessary cache flush!

 Through the following exercise we will see why the barrier is necessary.

 ### Example with MPI_recv

 In the example, the master thread will execute a single MPI call within the OMP_MASTER construct, while all the other threads are idle.
-As illustrated barriers may be required in two places:
+As illustrated, barriers may be required in two places:

 * Before the MPI call, in case the MPI call needs to wait on the results of other threads.
 * After the MPI call, in case other threads immediately need the results of the MPI call.